 Luxurious bathroom decor update with Pier 1

 (blurry pic, sorry) This was my very first DIY remodel/update.
 The previous owners didn’t update anything at all in here so it had a cultured marble countertop, cheap light fixture, builders mirror, teardrop faucets, and about three different coats of paint.

-I updated everything except the cabinets, shower, toilet and floor, and installed a white subway tile backsplash as well as removed the cabinet over the toilet to open it up more (I hate those cabinets).
+I changed out everything except the cabinets, shower, toilet and floor, and installed a white subway tile backsplash.
+I removed the cabinet over the toilet to open it up more (I hate those kind of cabinets).

 Wall color: Sherwin Williams “Popular Gray”

 Our poor guests.
-There was just a small full bed, gross berber carpet, a brass ceiling fan, and my old college furniture.
-And yes, two deer mounts… that are still there.
+There was just a small full bed, the gross berber carpet, a brass ceiling fan, and my old college furniture.
+And yes, two deer mounts… that we still have.
 This was right after I painted the room its light tan/butter color, it was white before.
 And what, a crooked lamp shade wasn’t a design trend??

-This room got new laminate flooring, a new queen bedroom set, a new fan, and beautiful dark gray shiplap accent wall and it stayed like that for a few years, but when we found out we were expecting we moved the bedroom furniture into our office and made it the new guest room and this room became the nursery.
+This room got new laminate flooring, a new queen bedroom set, a new fan, and beautiful dark gray DIY shiplap accent wall.
+It stayed like that for a few years, but when we found out we were expecting we moved the bedroom furniture into our office and made this room the nursery.